LumGenLab/Ray-Engine/README.md

 ## 📊 Benchmarks vs Other Renderers

-Ray Engine is designed to compete with:
+Ray Engine is educational but can outperform other rendering softwares in raw speed and quality on such old hardware.
+These softwares like given below are powerful but have cost also:
 - **Blender Cycles** - CPU path tracing
 - **Blender Eevee** - Real-time rendering
 - **Unreal Engine Lumen** - Dynamic global illumination